 The Needles Eye Tunnel

 The Needles Highway, which contains the famous Needles Eye Tunnel, is just a small portion of that scenic byway.
 The drive through the rocky landscape and the towering cliffs and pinnacles will make you think you’re in a different world.
+The pinnacles are needle like granite formations, from millions of years ago.
 I can see now why it is called one of the best scenic drives in the country!

 The narrow tunnel was chiseled through the base of a huge granite boulder.
 It is only one-lane wide, and is a part of the highway.
 There are no side routes you need to take to go through it – it’s directly on Highway 87!